KQM-git/TCL/characters/electro/beidou.md

 When **Stormbreaker** is used:
 Creates a shield that absorbs up to 16% of Beidou's Max HP for 15s.
-This shield absorbs Electro DMG 250% more effectively.
+This shield absorbs **Electro DMG** 250% more effectively.

 {% endtab %}

 {% tab title="C2" %}
 ### **Upon the Turbulent Sea, the Thunder Arises**

-**Stormbreaker**’s arc **lightning discharges** can jump to 2 additional targets.
+**Stormbreaker**'s arc lightning can jump to 2 additional targets.

 {% endtab %}

 {% tab title="C3" %}
 ### **Summoner of Storm**

 Increases the Level of **Tidecaller** by 3.
 Maximum upgrade level is 15.

 {% endtab %}

 {% tab title="C4" %}
 ### **Stunning Revenge**

-Upon being attacked, Beidou's Normal Attacks gain an additional instance of 20% Electro DMG for 10s.
+Upon being attacked, Beidou's Normal Attacks gain an additional instance of 20% **Electro DMG** for 10s.

 | Attribute | Stunning Revenge |
 | --- | --- |